BigMax24/BigscreenCreatorClub/README.md

 ![image](https://github.com/BigMax24/BigscreenCreatorClub/assets/167658931/04750a28-8368-4cb5-bd1a-dc15dec5e5a9)

-16. Now we open the _Lighting_ window again and rebake similar to _step 11_.
+16. Now we open the _Lighting_ window again and rebake as we did in _step 12_.
 The _screen lit_ bake now looks better.
 It's best to not make your _screen lit_ lighting too bright that there is little falloff as it can produce unrealistic screen lighting in your environment.

 ![image](https://github.com/BigMax24/BigscreenCreatorClub/assets/167658931/f9d677b9-e24c-4f3b-a3be-3d33bf4b0e2f)